 What Is Constipation?

-Constipation is medically called constipation and is a functional disorder of the digestive system.
-Constipation can be defined as reduced frequency of defecation, hard stools, and difficulty or pain during defecation.
+Constipation is a functional disorder of the digestive system.
+It can be defined as reduced frequency of defecation, hard stools, and difficulty or pain during defecation.
 Generally, less than 3 bowel movements per week are considered constipation.
-Constipation can be a temporary condition or a chronic problem and can significantly affect the quality of life.
+It can be a temporary condition or a chronic problem and can significantly affect the quality of life.

 Who Is Constipation Common?

 Constipation can occur in all age groups and genders; however, it is more common in some people.
-In particular, constipation is more common in the elderly, pregnant women, and those who lead sedentary lives.
-In addition, factors such as insufficient fluid and fiber consumption, use of certain medications, and stress can also cause constipation.
-Some diseases and disorders of the digestive system, such as irritable bowel syndrome and colon cancer, have been linked to constipation.
+In particular, it is more common in the elderly, pregnant women, and those who lead sedentary lives.
+In addition, factors such as insufficient fluid and fiber consumption, use of certain medications, and stress can also cause it.
+Some diseases and disorders of the digestive system, such as irritable bowel syndrome and colon cancer, have been linked to it.

 What Are The Symptoms Of Constipation?